-Chiasma is focused on improving the lives of patients who face challenges associated with existing treatments for their rare and debilitating diseases.
+Chiasma is focused on improving the lives of patients who face challenges associated with their existing treatments for rare and serious chronic diseases.
 The company's proprietary Transient Permeability Enhancer (TPE®) technology platform is designed to enable the intestinal absorption of molecules that would otherwise have limited intestinal bioavailability.

-The company is developing octreotide capsules (conditionally trade named Mycapssa®) for the potential maintenance treatment of adults with acromegaly.
+The company is developing octreotide capsules (conditionally trade named Mycapssa®) for the potential maintenance treatment of adult patients with acromegaly.

 The company completed an international Phase 3 trial of octreotide capsules, the results of which have been published in the Journal of Clinical Endocrinology and Metabolism.

-Chiasma is conducting a Phase 3 clinical trial under a Special Protocol Assessment agreement reached with the U.S. Food and Drug Administration for its octreotide capsules product candidate for the maintenance therapy of adult patients with acromegaly.
+Chiasma conducted a Phase 3 pivotal clinical trial under a Special Protocol Assessment agreement reached with the U.S. Food and Drug Administration for its octreotide capsules product candidate for the maintenance therapy of adult patients with acromegaly.
 The trial, referred to as “CHIASMA OPTIMAL” (Octreotide capsules vs. Placebo Treatment In MultinationAL centers), is a global, randomized, double-blind, placebo-controlled, nine-month trial.
 The trial is designed to evaluate the proportion of patients who maintain their biochemical response to octreotide capsules compared to placebo.
 The Company announced in October 2018 that it completed enrollment with 56 patients in 17 countries, including 21 from the United States, which exceeded its original SPA-agreed enrollment goal of 50 patients.
 The CHIASMA OPTIMAL trial reported positive topline clinical results in July 2019.
 The pivotal trial met its primary endpoint and met all four secondary endpoints.